cpraveen/fem/dg1d/euler/README.md

 # 1-D DG code for Euler equations

-This code solves 1-D Euler equations using a DG scheme.
+This code solves 1-D Euler equations using a DG scheme and requires Python3, Numpy and Matplotlib.

 * Basis functions: Legendre polynomials
 * Numerical flux: Rusanov scheme